Carnival Vista Ship Review [PHOTOS]

 The app also helps guests find onboard events via digital Fun Times, view their spending accounts, and chat with other guests.

-(Note: While the app is free, there’s a $5 additional charge for the chat feature.)
+(Note: While the app is free, there’s an additional $5 charge for the chat feature.)

 Staying connected during your cruise is affordable thanks to tiered Internet pricing plans with Starlink high-speed internet.